davidvoye/deadwood/README.txt

 Instructions to run Deadwood game:

-1. From the command line, navigate to deadwood folder.
+1. Compile all java files
-2. Run java Deadwood.Deadwood
+2. In the root directory run java Deadwood.Deadwood
+3. Enjoy the game!